ciscoheat/superforms-web/src/routes/get-started/+page.md

 </style>
 ```

+As you see, by including `errors` we can display errors anywhere it's appropriate, and through `constraints` we get browser validation even without javascript enabled.

-This concludes the tutorial.
-We now have a fully working form, no JavaScript needed, with convenient handling of data and validation on both client and server!
+We now have a fully working form with convenient handling of data and validation both on client and server!

 There are no hidden DOM manipulations or other secrets, it's just html attributes and Svelte stores.

 ## What's next?

-You'd probably want to enable client-side functionality, to take full advantage of the enhancements that Superforms bring.
+This concludes the tutorial, but you'd probably want to enable client-side functionality, to take full advantage of the enhancements that Superforms bring.
 Take a look under "Concepts" in the navigation, they can be read in order.

-Also, check the [API reference](/api) for a full list of properties returned from `superForm`, and options that you can use.
+Also, check the [API reference](/api) for a full list of properties returned from `superForm`, and all options that you can use.

 If you want to take a more advanced tutorial, check out the Designing a CRUD app.